AD1616/chat/README.md

 # Chat

-The goal of this project is to develop a chat service for communicatation using the TCP/IP and UDP protocols.
+The goal of this project is to develop a chat service for communication using the TCP/IP and UDP protocols.

 One version allows only one client that communicates with another client hosting the server.
 The other version allows for multiple clients to connect to a non-client server.